 Putrid Compound May Have a Sweet Side Gig as Atherosclerosis Treatment

-Putrescine, the compound responsible for perhaps the foulest odor in nature—the smell of decomposing flesh—may also be a remedy for atherosclerosis and other chronic inflammatory diseases, according to a new study led by researchers at Columbia University Irving Medical Center.
+Putrescine, the compound responsible for perhaps the foulest odor in nature—the smell of decomposing flesh—may also be a remedy for atherosclerosis and other chronic inflammatory diseases, according to a new study led by researchers at the Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center.

 This unusual discovery stems from an investigation into the body’s process for removing dead cells using macrophages, a type of white blood cell that digests dead cells.